cmackie/cmackie/README.md

 ## Hi there 👋

+My password is password123.
+Good thing I'll never commit that in git.

 <!--
 **cmackie/cmackie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.